Overlord-Runt/taranium-rover/README.md

 Still need to make it but it will use ESPNow to communicate and just basically use the controller to move the motors. not too difficult.

+## How To Build

+1. Print out all parts
+2. Insert heatsets into all parts
+3. Solder circuit boards as shown in schematics
+4. assemble internal structures such as the turning system
+5. Slide connectors onto rods then use rods to connect 2 internals sides
+6. Attach chasis frames beginning with the parts that connect to the frame.
+7. Flash esp with code
+8. mount pcb of top panel
+9. insert battery and sercure it down with screws
+10. screw on top panels
+11. flash controller with code
+12. solder pcb
+13. attach first part of the sticks to encoders
+14. mount pcb to case
+15. attach second part of sticks to encoders and use super glue or hot glue to hold it down
+16. screw back panel
+17. play enjoy.

+If i forgot something I will add it on when I build

 ## BOM

 |Name|QTY|Cost(AUD)|Cost(USD)|Link|